 Most ecommerce companies don’t have the budget, especially now, to create Virtual Reality integrations, but the takeaway here is that shoppers react positively to highly visual content.
-Building brand loyalty can be done by providing shoppers with 3D product images that show the product from every possible angle or engaging in social media influencers to produce video content on your behalf.
+They started using a great 3D scanning service recently.
+Building brand loyalty can be done by providing shoppers with 3d produktvisualisierung images that show the product from every possible angle or engaging in social media influencers to produce video content on your behalf.

 As a furniture retailer, if you’re not already on more channels than just your physical store, it’s time to be.
 Fear not, follow these steps for building a digital strategy to take your brand from brick and mortar to online.

 Nike realized the importance of synchronizing and centralizing their product data in order to boost its brand image and customer loyalty.

 They launched the Nike App at Retail, linking the Nike app with physical retail experiences.
 Some of the capabilities of this app include shoppers being recognized as soon as they enter stores, to be able to scan for the availability of products in their area, and reserve items which can be tried on in an in-store locker before buying.